davidateeyore/ArduPSU/README.md

 Update 6:
 The provision of -10V to the 1.24V reference (to bias the LM317K to go down to 0V at output is proving more fiddly than I thought with a single secondary winding transformer...

+Update 7:
+Have overcome the supply of -10V issue; 2 elcaps and a bridge rectifier and output elcap..must devote more time to this (stop playing with Raspberry Pi PiCO board!)